SyracuseUniversity/OrangeGridExamples/OllamaLLM/README.md

 ```

 ## **3. Downloading a Model**
-Once Ollama is installed, you can download a model for inference or use the default model.
+Once Ollama is installed, you can download a model for inference or use the default model (currently gemma3:1b).
 Note the name of the model must be exact.
 See the [full list](https://ollama.com/search) for details.
-Example:
+Example used in this demo, llama3.2:

 ```bash
 ~/bin/ollama/ollama pull llama3.2 # Or approprate model name